MadhuChinmay/my-project/README.md

 # my-project
-This is for studies purpose
+This is for studies purpose.
 Author - Madhura